vladimirfomene/guest-writer/articles/2018-12-24-Removing-Java-boilerplate-code-with-Project-Lombok.markdown

 Notice how with Project Lombok all you have to do is add the @Log annotation to your classes.

-To test the above implementations, add the `testLog` method to the `TestLombok` class, then comment out all the other methods calls in `TestLombok`'s main class and finally place a call to your `testLog` method in main.
+To test the above implementations, add the `testLog` method to the `src/main/java/TestLombok` class, then comment out all the other methods calls in `TestLombok`'s main class and finally place a call to your `testLog` method in main.
 Here is the code for `testLog`:

 ```java
 public static void testLog(){